Posted on

 - one of the employer’s vendors.

-These lawsuits demand compensation from one of these people when they were the ones responsible for the victim’s work-related injuries, even though the accident happened on the job.
+These lawsuits demand compensation from one of these people when they were the ones responsible for your work-related injuries, even though the accident happened on the job.

 Will I still receive workers’ compensation benefits?

-Generally, workers who sue their employer or a third party will still receive workers’ compensation benefits.
-However, if the victim receives a settlement or verdict in the personal injury case, many states require them to pay back an equal amount of workers’ comp benefits.
-This is to prevent the victim from receiving a windfall.
+Generally, you still receive workers’ compensation benefits if you sue your employer or a third party.
+However, if you receive a settlement or verdict in the personal injury case, many states require you to pay back an equal amount of workers’ comp benefits.
+This is to prevent you from receiving a windfall.

 What is the law in California?